ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.hidden.md

 ### Deploy and test the model
 {: #deploy_test_model}

-To test the deployed model, **Download** the [test.zip](https://github.com/IBM-Cloud/visual-insights-image-classifier/blob/files/test.zip?raw=true) file, unzip and extract the `test` folder.
+To test the deployed model, **Download** the [test.zip](https://github.com/IBM-Cloud/visual-insights-image-classifier/blob/files/test.zip?raw=true) file which is a subset of images extracted from the original Ajayi, Gbeminiyi (2018), "Multi-class Weather Dataset for Image Classification", Mendeley Data, v1 *http://dx.doi.org/10.17632/4drtyfjtfy.1*, **unzip** and **extract** the `test` folder.

 1. Once the training is completed, check the accuracy, model hyperparameters, precision and other details by clicking on **Model details**.
 2. Click on **Deploy model** to deploy the trained model.